batocera-linux/batocera.linux/batocera-Changelog.md

 - Amiberry to 5th of March 2026 build
 - Azahar to 2124
 - BigPEmu to v121
-- Cemu to 22nd of January 2026 build
+- Cemu to 5th of April 2026 build
 - CLK to 2026-01-06
 - Dolphin-Emu to 2603a (Wii RetroAchievements)
 - DXX-Rebirth to May 25, 2025